shreeramdrao/DocuSense/README.md

-# SOFTDOC: Smart Documentation Assistant
+# DocuSense: Smart Documentation Assistant

-SOFTDOC is an advanced AI-powered documentation assistant that utilizes Retrieval-Augmented Generation (RAG) with LangChain, LLaMA 2, and Nomic Embed Text.
+DocuSense is an advanced AI-powered documentation assistant that utilizes Retrieval-Augmented Generation (RAG) with LangChain, LLaMA 2, and Nomic Embed Text.
 It offers real-time query resolution, contextual awareness, and seamless integration for document understanding.

 ---